Iowa City, IA

 - East Side Recycling Center, 2401 Scott Blvd.
 SE

-- Visit the East Side Recycling Center page for a complete list of accepted items at this location.
+- Visit the East Side Recycling Center web page for a complete list of accepted items at this location.

 - Light bulbs